 FlexDirect Delivers 5 Dimensions of Innovation.

-• FlexDirect connects any compute servers remotely, over Ethernet, Infiniband RDMA or RoCE network to GPU server pools.
+- FlexDirect connects any compute servers remotely, over Ethernet, Infiniband RDMA or RoCE networks to GPU server pools

-• FlexDirect slices GPU to virtial GPUs in any size, allowing multiple workloads to run in parallel
+- FlexDirect slices GPUs to virtual GPUs of any size, allowing multiple workloads to run in parallel

-• FlexDirect runs in userspace and proven to work in public cloud, private cloud, on-premise hardware, any hypervisor and container
+- FlexDirect runs in userspace and is proven to work in public cloud, private cloud, on-premise hardware environments, and with any hypervisor or container

-• FlexDirect has extensions to support FPGAs and ASICs (any OpenCL complaint hardware)
+- FlexDirect has extensions to support FPGAs and ASICs (any OpenCL compliant hardware)

-Requiring no operating system, hardware, or code changes, Bitfusion FlexDirect with existing bare metal, virtual machine (VM), Hypervisors, or containerized applications to take full advantage of advanced GPU virtualization.
+Requiring no operating system, hardware, or code changes, Bitfusion FlexDirect works with existing bare metal, virtual machine (VM), Hypervisor, or containerized applications to take full advantage of advanced GPU virtualization.

 FlexDirect uses a client-server architecture where servers provide the GPU resources for the cluster, and clients are where end-user applications are run.